manikandan-raman/manikandan-raman/README.md

 ## 👨‍💻 About Me:
 👋 Hi, I’m Manikandan (@maniyuvan)<br>
-👀 I’m interested in Backend Development<br>
+👀 I’m interested in Full Stack Development<br>
-📘  Currently learning Frontend development <br>
+💻 Have Experience in working with JavaScript and TypeScript also with frameworks like Angular, React, NestJS, etc., <br>
-💻 Have Experience in working with JavaScript and TypeScriptm also with frameworks like Angular, React, NestJS, etc.,
+:blue_book: Have Experience in working with databases like MySQL, PostgreSQL, MongoDB.<br>

 ## 🌐 Social Networks: